peterwilliams97/repeats/README.md

 The big problem with the basic solution is that the number of substring searches grows too fast.
 This doesn't have to happen.

-After all, each of occurrences of the strings in valid_strings[m] in each document start with a string from valid_strings[m] by construction.
+After all, each of occurrences of the strings in valid_strings[m+1] in each document start with a string from valid_strings[m] by construction.
 Therefore the total number of occurrences of the strings in valid_strings[m+1] in each document must be less than or equal to the total number of occurrences of the strings in valid_strings[m].

-The problem seems to be that our basic solution searches all of each document for each substring.
+The problem is that our basic solution searches all of each document for each substring.
-We should be able to achieve search times proportional to document size if we stored the offsets of all occurrences of each substring in in each document then searched only from there.
+We can achieve search times proportional to document size if we store the offsets of all occurrences of each substring in in each document then search only from there.

 A well-known way of storing documents in this way is an [inverted index](http://en.wikipedia.org/wiki/Inverted_index).